xeon1989/Proton-X50-APK-Installer-ATLAS/README.md

 7. Once script ended, IHU shows Settings app.
 Apps is now uninstalled.

 ## Known Issue
-1. Steering wheel control are not working in AA, CP, Spotify, etc...
-Only works on stock Media app.
+1. Steering wheel control are not working.
+See [this docs](SteeringButtonWorkaroundAA.md) for the workaround.
 2. Intermediate issue with Autokit 2022.06.27.1555.

 ## Important Notes